-Launching the SEED model will require hard work.
-Throughout each district, educators will need to develop new skills and to think differently about how they manage and prioritize their time and resources.
+Launching the Oxford School District Evaluation Plan will require hard work.
+Throughout the district, educators will need to develop new skills and to think differently about how they manage and prioritize their time and resources.
 Sensitive to the tremendous responsibilities and limited resources that administrators have, the model is aligned with other responsibilities (e.g., writing a school improvement plan) and emphasizes the need for evaluators to build important skills in setting goals, observing practice and providing high-quality feedback.
 The model aims to balance high expectations with flexibility for the time and capacity considerations within districts.

 Improving student achievement sits at the center of the work for all educators.
-The SEED model recognizes that student learning is a shared responsibility among teachers, administrators and district leaders.
+The Oxford School District Evaluation Plan recognizes that student learning is a shared responsibility among teachers, administrators and district leaders.
 When teachers and administrators develop goals and objectives in a way that supports overall school improvement, opportunities for success have no boundaries.
-Therefore, by design, the SEED model creates a relationship among component ratings for teachers and administrators as depicted in the diagram below.
+Therefore, by design, the Oxford School District Evaluation Plan creates a relationship among component ratings for teachers and administrators as depicted in the diagram below.